LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/domain_error_2.rst.txt

    domain_error(Domain, Culprit)

 Throws a domain error.
+Used when an argument is of the correct type but outside the valid domain.
+For example, trying to use an atom as an operator specifier that is not a valid specifier.

 This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::